-The City of Edmonton and the Confederacy of Treaty Six First Nations co-hosted Treaty No. 6 Recognition Day in 2013 to commemorate the signing of Treaty No. 6 between the Plains, Wood Cree, Nakota, Saulteaux and Dene people and the Crown at Fort Carlton on August 23, 1876.
+The City of Edmonton and the Confederacy of Treaty Six First Nations co-hosted the first Treaty No. 6 Recognition Day in 2013.
+The event was organized to commemorate the signing of Treaty No. 6 between the Plains, Wood Cree, Nakota, Saulteaux, and Dene people and the Crown at Fort Carlton on August 23, 1876.
 To pay homage to the adhesion to Treaty No.6 by Chiefs at a site in what is now known as Edmonton, on August 21, 1877.
 To acknowledge the achievements and contributions of local First Nations people to the development of the region, especially in the 144 years since the Treaty was signed; and to celebrate the collaborative relationship enjoyed today by the Confederacy of Treaty Six First Nations and the City of Edmonton.

-View their winning artwork in the Art Contest Gallery
+View the winning artwork from previous years in the Art Contest Gallery